Leon Castilla Y Leon, Spain Travel Guide

 Beyond Roman walls, find remains of Roman baths and roads.
 Look for informational plaques.

-Barrio Húmedo and Barrio Romántico keep the middle ages layout.
+Barrio Húmedo and Barrio Romántico keep the era from the 5th to the 15th century layout.
 Walking here feels like stepping back in time.

-Many other historic churches with Romanesque or Gothic elements are present throughout the city.
+Lots of other heritage churches with Romanesque or Gothic elements are present throughout the city.

 Statues and monuments celebrate historical figures and events, adding to the urban landscape.